ibm-cloud-docs/discovery-data/create-enrichments.md

 The Classifier enrichment allows you to classify the documents in your collection into categories. {{site.data.keyword.discoveryshort}} uses the labels and text examples you have specified to predict the categories of the documents in your collection.

 You must create and upload a classifier csv file to apply this enrichment.
-The enrichment will be applied only to the collection(s) and field(s) you specify after you create the enrichment, or you can do so later on the [Enrichments](/docs/discovery-data?topic=discovery-data-configuring-fields#enrich-fields) page.
+The enrichment is applied only to the collections and fields you specify after you create the enrichment, or you can do so later on the [Enrichments](/docs/discovery-data?topic=discovery-data-configuring-fields#enrich-fields) page.

 Enrichment-specific fields: